How to Fix Lint screen sensor dirty on LG DLGX5501V (Gas)

 How Much Does This Repair Cost?

 Cleaning a lint screen sensor yourself costs virtually nothing, or up to $10–$20 if you need a specialized cleaning brush or isopropyl alcohol.
-A professional service call for this issue typically runs $150–$300 once you factor in labor and diagnostic fees.
+A professional service call can run $150–$300 once you factor in labor and diagnostic fees.
 Handling this simple DIY repair yourself can save you well over $100.

 Frequently Asked Questions